rust-stuco/lectures/week4/slides.md

 # Iterating over a Hash Map

-We can iterate over each key/value pair using a `for` loop, similar to with vectors.
+We can iterate over each key/value pair using a `for` loop, similar to vectors.

 ```rust
 let mut scores = HashMap::new();